 Trustwave researchers have identified flaws in 31 Netgear router models, which may lead to hackers gaining full control of devices.
-Using these security flaws, any attacker can fully bypass the password on Netgear routers, modify the configuration, create an army of botnets by infecting multiple routers and develop entirely new firmware.
+Using these security flaws, an attacker can fully bypass the password on Netgear routers, modify the configuration, create an army of botnets by infecting multiple routers and develop entirely new firmware.

-The new vulnerabilities were identified by Simon Kenin, a security researcher at Trustwave while he was trying to access the web interface of Netgear VEGN2610 router and forgot the password.
+The new vulnerabilities were identified by Simon Kenin, a security researcher at Trustwave while he was trying to access the web interface of the Netgear VEGN2610 router and forgot the password.
 He tried to fuzz the server using various parameters manually and finally identified a file bearing the name “unauth.cgi.”

 In a blog post, Kenin revealed details of his finding: “I started looking up what that “unauth.Cgi” page could be, and I found two publicly disclosed exploits from 2014, for different models that manage to do unauthenticated password disclosure.
 Booyah!
 Exactly what I need.
 Those two guys figured out that the number we get from unauth.cgi can be used with passwordrecovered.cgi to retrieve the credentials.”